 - Some violations, including vehicular homicide, may be displayed permanently.

-The amount of the assessment depends on the type of breach or the total number of points the driver has accrued on his or her driving record.
+The amount of the Driver Responsibility Fee in NY depends on the type of breach or the total number of points the driver has accrued on his or her driving record.

 - Alcohol or driving under the influence of drugs or refusing to take a chemical test – the annual assessment is $250 paid each year for three years